 We target our business development and marketing strategies primarily to serve the banking and financial services needs of small- to medium-sized businesses, or SMBs, and the owners and operators of those businesses.
 SMBs generally have fewer financial resources in terms of capital or borrowing capacity than larger entities, frequently have smaller market shares than their competition, may be more vulnerable to economic downturns, often need substantial additional capital to expand or compete, and may experience substantial volatility in operating results, any of which, individually or in the aggregate, may impair their ability as a borrower to repay a loan.
 These factors may impact SMBs significantly more as a result of the effects of the COVID-19 pandemic.
 In addition, the success of SMBs often depends on the management skills, talents and efforts of a small group of key people, and the death, disability or resignation of one or more of these individuals could have an adverse impact on the business and its ability to repay its loan.
 If general economic conditions negatively impact the markets in which we operate or any of our borrowers otherwise are affected by adverse business developments, our SMB borrowers may be disproportionately affected and their ability to repay outstanding loans may be negatively affected, which could have a material adverse effect on our business, financial condition and results of operations.

-The ongoing COVID-19 pandemic and resulting substantial disruption to global and domestic economies has adversely impacted, and could continue to adversely impact, our business operations, asset valuations, and financial results.
+The continuing COVID-19 pandemic has, and may continue to, adversely affect our business, financial condition, liquidity, capital and results of operations.